bregman-arie/devops-exercises/README.md

 Role – Ansible roles allows you to group resources based on certain functionality/service such that they can be easily reused.
 In a role, you have directories for variables, defaults, files, templates, handlers, tasks, and metadata.
 You can then use the role by simply specifying it in your playbook.
 ```

+* You want to run Ansible playbook only on specific minor version of your OS, how would you achieve that?

 * Write a task to create the directory ‘/tmp/new_directory’